thomasclarke1969/documentation/guide/ios/querying.md

 ```

 #LYRQueryControllerDelegate
 `LYRQueryController` declares the `LYRQueryControllerDelegate` protocol. `LYRQueryController` observes `LYRClientObjectsDidChangeNotification` to listen for changes to Layer model objects during synchronization.
 When changes occur which effect objects in the controller's result set, or new objects which fit the controller's query criteria are created, the controller will inform its delegate.
-Application will then be able to update their UI in response to these changes.
+The delegate will then be able to update its UI in response to these changes.

 The following represents the ideal implementation of the `LYRQueryControllerDelegate` methods for a `UITableViewController`.
 This implementation with handle animating a UITableView in response to changes on Layer model objects.